Small Business Financing (SBF) program

 - Partner with the State of California and investor-owned utilities to reach more customers through a statewide marketing campaign.

-- Energy savings measures may qualify through a broad list of pre-qualified measures, professional certification of energy savings or as part of a utility rebate or incentive program
+- Projects may qualify through a broad list of pre-qualified measures, professional certification of energy savings or as part of a utility rebate or incentive program

 - Program supports a variety of products: loans, leases, equipment finance agreements, service-agreements and savings-based payment agreements